Back from the Brink

 "He was the apprentice to Ansem."
 Aerith answered.

-"More than that," Merlin spoke up.
+"More than that I'm afraid."
+Merlin spoke up.
 Everyone looked at him.
-"If I heard Yensid correctly, he was the man that possessed Alirah's brother nine years ago."
+"If I heard Yensid correctly, Xehanort was the man who possessed Alirah's brother nine years ago."

-"I know the man of who you speak," Hiano said, "And last time I checked he was an old man."
+"I know the man of whom you speak."
+Hiano said.
+"And last time I checked he was an old man."

 "ALIRAH!"
 Hiano shot.
 "Alirah told me how Xehanort despised her for always being around.
 Whenever Xehanort tried to claim Terra, Alirah was never far behind.
 He nearly killed her once before."

 "He's trying to finish what he started!"
 Gepetto confirmed.
 Then he shook his head.
 "But she's strong.
 She can handle him."
 The kick she dealt to him radiated.

 "Not necessarily."
 Merlin corrected.
 "If Hiano is another world apart, Alirah can't use her Serpent's Cry.
 She'd have to rely on magic."

 "And I'm afraid, despite being in possession of Riku's form, Alirah's magic will not work on him.
 He's impervious to magic."
 Hiano informed them ominously.
 "Or rather, Alirah will not possess the resolve to attack someone...she's begun to love."

 Aerith, Gepetto, and Fairy Godmother exchanged frightful glances.
 Merlin was taken aback.
 Alirah found someone else to love?
 Then...is her heart not beyond her?

 "That aside, we have to help her."
 Hiano implored them.
 "She's in danger!
 Xehanort will undoubtedly-ARRRGH!"